kirannbhatt/RabbitMQ-pub-sub/README.md

   * **subscriber-backend** : contains the backend code for message subscriber.

-- cd into each of the abode mentioned directories in seperate terminal and,
+- cd into each of the above mentioned directories in seperate terminal and,

   - Install require dependencies:
     ``` npm install ```